jyao1/FSP/Tools/readme.md

 ## Feature not implemented yet

+1) RIMLinkHash

+2) thumbprint

-1) Support certificate chain
+3) Support certificate chain

-2) CoSWID keyid
+4) CoSWID keyid

 ## Known limitation
 This package is only the sample code to show the concept.